EXECUTIVE MANAGEMENT TEAM

 Saulo works to advance initiatives of food sovereignty and agroecology by identifying resources and network opportunities that will strengthen the work of grassroots organizations and social movements.
 Originally from Brazil, Saulo brings years of experience working with urban and rural families in the United States and abroad.
 Prior to WhyHunger, he worked as the Latin America Program Coordinator for Grassroots International, and served as consultant to international funders, including the United Nations Food and Agriculture Organization.
 He has a bachelors of science degree in Agricultural Engineering from the Federal Rural University of Pernambuco state, Brazil and a M.A. in International Development and Social Change from Clark University.
 Saulo is a senior fellow of the Environmental Leadership Program, and has served as board member and advisor for many organizations, including The Food Project, New England Grassroots Environmental Fund and Justice at Work.

-Community Partnerships Manager, Nourish Network for the Right to Food
+Director of US Programs, Nourish Network for the Right to Food

 Director of Development